JacobRead/ECE-Assignment-Library/18.1 - Introduction to Electrical Engineering/README.md

 # LabVIEW Programming
 LabVIEW is a graphical design software created by National Instruments (now the Test and Measurement division of Emerson Electric Company as of Oct 2023).

-The following projects in this folder were from my *Introduction to Electrical Engineering* Lab course, now spiced up with my experience working at NI/Emerson from July 2022 to October 2025.
+The following projects in this folder are inspired from my *Introduction to Electrical Engineering* course, with additional experience working at NI/Emerson from July 2022 to October 2025.

 # Software
 LabVIEW 2018 is a fully licensed software.
 While I would love to have the ability to distribute licenses to make my code viewable and runnable to everyone, I do not possess this ability.